If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • From this version on, F1 can be used to open the system menu (in addition to Ctrl + Q).
 Ctrl + S is no longer functional.

 • Exclusive to version 1.1 is debugging functionality, which is enabled by entering DEBUGGING=monitor in SCORCH.CFG or something similar.
-By entering DEBUGGING=monitor, the player can use a secondary monochrome monitor in order to see this information.
-Note that it otherwise writes to another file.
+After this, the game will print debugging information to a second monochrome display, if available.
+Otherwise, it will write this information to a file.

 • A non-functional modem icon was added to the player creation menu, the only remnant of a planned netplay mode.
 This icon was removed in version 1.2 and beyond.
 The official Scorched Earth FAQ acknowledges its existence, and states that "modem support is not yet available".